Datacom Splice Enclosure

 2. Loosen both compression nuts from either side of the enclosure and insert fiber cables.

 3. P/N 21300 (for up to 6 splices) - Strip away 11 to 12 inches of insulation from both cables.
-P/N 21310 (for up to 18 splices) - Strip away 28 to 30 inches of insulation from both cables.
+P/N 21310 (for up to 18 splices) - Strip away 28

 4. After the insulation has been removed,pull the cables back so that the end of the insulation is flush with the mouth of the connector.
-When the cables are in position, tighten compression nuts to hold in place.
+When

 5. Clamp the cable strength members underneath the copper screws.